Toronto Parks and Recreation Division: Discovery Walks

+Former branches and operation

 Urban Forestry

 Urban Forestry is responsible for maintaining the city's urban forest protecting trees and maintaining tree health, and the enforcement and implementation of by-laws, and city policies pertaining to forestry and trees.
 Trees are governed by Toronto Municipal Code Chapter 813.

 The division reports to a deputy city manager, and is led by a general manager.
 PFR is divided into: